TamaraNoierat/Mastering-JavaScript-in-20-Days/Day11.md

 Primitive data types include:

-Number: Represents both integer and floating-point numbers.
+1-Number: Represents both integer and floating-point numbers.

-String: Represents sequences of characters.
+2-String: Represents sequences of characters.

-Boolean: Represents true or false values.
+3-Boolean: Represents true or false values.

-Undefined: Represents a variable that has been declared but hasn't been assigned a value.
+4-Undefined: Represents a variable that has been declared but hasn't been assigned a value.

-Null: Represents the intentional absence of any value.
+5-Null: Represents the intentional absence of any value.

-Symbol: Represents a unique and immutable value that can be used as an object property.
+6-Symbol: Represents a unique and immutable value that can be used as an object property.

 Objects in JavaScript are more complex data structures that can have properties and methods.
 They include: